julzaza/wildwitchherbs/_posts/2025-07-02-balkan-witches.md

 **You don’t burn your aunt**.

-This dynamic looked very different across regions—explored in **[Balkan Witchcraft by Region](/balkan-witchcraft-croatia-vs-serbia-vs-bosnia/)**.
+This dynamic looked very different across regions.
+To see how it varied from place to place, explore: **[Balkan Witchcraft by Region](/balkan-witchcraft-croatia-vs-serbia-vs-bosnia/)**.

 ---